MohdRas/docker-basics/README.md

   - What part of OS they virtualize ?
   - Docker virtualize the Applications layer and uses the Kernel of the Host machine.
   - Size -->> Docker image smaller than VM
-  - Speed ->> Docker containers run faster than VM
+  - Speed ->> Docker containers start & run faster than VM
   - Compatibility -->> VM of any OS can run on Host OS.
   - VM virtualizes the applications layer and OS Kernel layer.
 Virtualizes the complete OS.
   - Hardware + OS + Software Applications -